Multi-target quantum compilation algorithm: Multi-target quantum compilation

-Figure~\ref{fig:2}(a-d) shows the correlation between risk $\mathcal{R}$ and fidelity $\mathcal{F} = 1-\mathcal{L}$ for several $n_{\rm gene} $ and $n_{\mathcal{V}}$ with $N = 3$.
+Figure ~\ref{fig:2}(a-d) shows the correlation between risk $\mathcal{R}$ and fidelity $\mathcal{F} = 1-\mathcal{L}$ for several $n_{\rm gene} $ and $n_{\mathcal{V}}$ with $N = 3$.
 The GA-VQA method identifies a low-risk, high-fidelity ansatz for multi-target Haar random unitaries.
 Additionally, the factors $n_{\rm gene} $ and $n_{\mathcal{V}}$ have minimal impact on the results, allowing GA-VQA to run efficiently with minimal values, thus saving computational resources.
+The variation in some cases, such as the yellow lines in Figure ~\ref{fig:2}(a-c), is a result of fluctuations in the optimization process for specific parameter settings.
+These fluctuations can arise from the randomized nature of the initial population in the genetic algorithm or the stochastic behavior of the variational quantum algorithm (VQA).
+Furthermore, the performance of different circuit architectures can vary significantly, leading to occasional deviations in the optimization trajectory.

-Figure~\ref{fig:2}e shows fidelity versus depth $d$ for 2-5 qubits.
+Figure ~\ref{fig:2}(e) shows fidelity versus depth $d$ for 2-5 qubits.
 As expected, higher $N$ requires larger $d$ to achieve high fidelity.
 In the figure, circles mark the depth where $\mathcal{F} \ge 0.99$, with upper bounds generated by the standard Qiskit method.
-Figure~\ref{fig:2}f shows the best circuit generated by our GA-VQA compared to the Qiskit-generated circuit in Fig.~\ref{fig:2}g and the $|g_2g_N\rangle$ ansatz\cite{hai2023variational} in Fig.~\ref{fig:2}h for $N = 3$.
-The GA-VQA circuit has the smallest depth.
-Table~\ref{tab:compare-qc} shows detailed comparisons for 2 to 5 qubits, demonstrating that the GA-VQA circuit provides the highest fidelity with the smallest depth.
+Figure ~\ref{fig:2}(f) shows the best circuit generated by our GA-VQA compared to the Qiskit-generated circuit in Figure ~\ref{fig:2}(g) and the $|g_2g_N\rangle$ ansatz\cite{hai2023variational} in Figure ~\ref{fig:2}(h) for $N = 3$.
+The GA-VQA circuit has the shortest depth (9), compared to 11 and 38 for the others.
+Table~\ref{tab:compare-qc} shows detailed comparisons for 2 to 5 qubits, demonstrating that the GA-VQA circuit provides high fidelity with the smallest depth.